 Fall Course Continuation:

-Sample Spring Engineering Leadership Topics 2018
+Sample Spring Engineering Leadership Topics 2019 (4 units)

 Intensive Boot Camp (January 2 weeks):

-Choose two of four classes
+Choose two of five classes:

 - Entrepreneurship for Engineers